A COMPLEX DISEASE NEEDING A MULTI-MODAL APPROACH

-Building on this hypothesis, we have developed ALZT-OP1, an investigational therapy for the treatment of early Alzheimer’s disease currently being evaluated in a Phase 3 clinical study.
+Building on this hypothesis, we have developed ALZT-OP1, an investigational therapy for the treatment of early Alzheimer’s disease and have just completed a global Phase 3 clinical trial in this patient population.
 (See Pipeline for more on the clinical development) ALZT-OP1 uses a multi-modal approach to slow or halt the progression of disease using a proprietary combination of two previously approved small molecules that have been optimized to cross the blood-brain barrier and provide a sufficient daily dose to potentially suppress the brain’s neuroinflammatory response.

 “Beyond the amyloid approach, an alternate line of thought based on the role of mast cells and microglia is neuroinflammation and the potential targeting of these cells for the treatment of AD represents a paradigm shift in therapeutic strategies.”

 Amyloid plaques (green)